 Senior, Film Production

 SMART Start Scholars provides sophomore year programming for students who participated in the SMART Start Program during their freshman year.
-This is a new opportunity for SMART Start students, beginning with the 2017 cohort.
+This is a new opportunity for SMART Start students.
 More information will be posted soon.